 \subsection{The uncorrelated case: no more multiple testing nor imputation}

-Let us notice that modelling covariances between all variables as in \Cref{prop:multi} often constitutes a challenge, which is computationally expensive in high dimensions and not always adapted.
-However, we detailed in \Cref{sec:model_uni} results that are classical in Bayesian inference but not widespread enough in applied science, especially when comparing means.
-In particular, we can leverage these results to adapt \Cref{alg:algo} to the univariate case for handling the same problem as in \cite{chionAccountingMultipleImputationinduced2022} with a more probabilistic flavour.
-Indeed, when the absence of correlations between peptides is assumed (\textit{i.e.} $\Sigmab$ being diagonal), the problem reduces to the analysis of $\peptP$ independent inference problems (as $\mub$ is supposed Gaussian) and the posterior distributions can be derived in closed-form, as we recalled in \Cref{eq:joint_post_uni}.
-Moreover, let us highlight a nice property coming with this relaxing assumption is that (multiple-)imputation is no longer needed in this context.
+Let us note that modelling covariances across all variables, as in \Cref{prop:multi}, often poses a challenge, is computationally expensive in high dimensions, and is not always well-adapted.
+However, we detailed in \Cref{sec:model_uni} results that, although classical in Bayesian statistics, remain too rarely exploited in applied science.
+In particular, we can leverage these results to adapt \Cref{alg:algo} to the univariate case for handling the same problem as in \cite{chionAccountingMultipleImputationinduced2022} with a probabilistic flavour.
+In the classical setting of the absence of correlations between peptides (\textit{i.e.} $\Sigmab$ being diagonal), the problem reduces to the analysis of $\peptP$ independent inference problems (as $\mub$ is supposed Gaussian) and the posterior distributions can be derived in closed-form, as we recalled in \Cref{eq:joint_post_uni}.
+Moreover, let us highlight a pleasant property that arises from relaxing this assumption: (multiple-)imputation is no longer needed in this context.
 Using the same notation as before and the uncorrelated assumption (and thus the induced independence between analytes for $\peptp \neq {\peptp}^{\prime}$), we can write:

 with: \begin{itemize} \item $\mu_{k,N}^{\peptp} = \dfrac{N_{\groupk}^{\peptp} \bar{y}_{\groupk}^{{\peptp},(0)} + \lambda_0^{\peptp} \mu_0^{\peptp}}{\lambda_0^{\peptp} + N_{\groupk}^{\peptp}}$, \item $\hat{\sigma^{\peptp}_{\groupk}}^2 = \dfrac{\beta_0^p + \dfrac{1}{2} \sum\limits_{n = 1}^{N_{\groupk}^{\peptp}}(y_{k,n}^{{\peptp},(0)} - \bar{y}_{\groupk}^{{\peptp},(0)})^2 + \dfrac{\lambda_0 N_{\groupk}^{\peptp}}{2(\lambda_0^{\peptp} + N_{\groupk}^{\peptp})} (\bar{y}_{\groupk}^{{\peptp},(0)} - \mu_0^{\peptp})^2}{(\alpha_0^{\peptp} + \frac{N_{\groupk}^{\peptp}}{2})( \lambda_0^{\peptp} + N_{\groupk}^{\peptp})}$. \end{itemize}